cowprotocol/docs/docs/cow-protocol/reference/core/tokens.md

 :::caution

 Submitting a token to the token list does **not** guarantee that it will be added to the CoW Swap token list.
+Even if it's added, doesn't mean an endorsement by the team or CoW DAO.

 :::